Call us today for a free telephone consultation with an attorney about a small succession.

 Up to $5,000 can be withdrawn from a decedent’s bank account(s) by the surviving spouse and heirs if the decedent died intestate, and the spouse and heirs submit a “R.S.
 6:315.1 affidavit” to the bank establishing relationship and stating that the decedent left no will.
 Similarly, regardless of if a will exists or not, up to $10,000 can be withdrawn by a surviving spouse by submitting a “R.S.
 9:1513 affidavit” attesting that the total funds withdrawn from all bank accounts under this procedure has not exceeded $10,000.

 Bowes, Petkovich & Palmer, LLC is a Gretna law firm that has served the New Orleans area since 1980.
-Our experienced lawyers can handle any succession including small successions and can quickly have you placed into ownership of your loved one’s estate.
+Our experienced small succession lawyers can handle any succession including the preparation of small succession affidavits to quickly have you placed into ownership of your loved one’s estate.
 We take pride in offering a personal and trusted experience.
 Call us today for a free consultation and find out why so many of our clients come back to us.

 New Orleans attorneys; Gretna attorneys; Plaquemines attorneys